findonflow/find/README.md

 FIND is here to solve that issue.

-In order to use FiNS you create your Flow Identity/Profile [and](and) store that in your account.
-Then you can optionally register that with FiNS for a small yearly fee.
+In order to use FIND you create your Flow Identity/Profile [and](and) store that in your account.
+Then you can optionally register that with FIND for a small yearly fee.

 FIND is priced with inspiration from ENS.
 500 for 3 chars, 100 for 4 chars and 5 for 5 or more chars.
 2 and 1 chars can only be minted by admin.